thinkshout/thinkshout/work/00-miusa.md

     column2: work/miusa/miusa-discovery.jpg
   - title: Strategy
     column1: |
-      One of the major challenges of this project was the considation and restructuring of content from three "program specific" microsites into a single website with consistent messaging and smooth linkages between content sections.
+      One of the major challenges of this project was the consolidation and restructuring of content from three "program specific" microsites into a single website with consistent messaging and smooth linkages between content sections.
 The project also included a deep investigation of website analytics and user trends.
     column2:  work/miusa/miusa-strategy.jpg
     background:
   - title: Website Accessibility